 I watched this movie a few years ago with a friend of mine and the one thing I remember about this movie is how scary Tim curry looked as a clown and how hillirious he was in some of the scenes he was in.

 This isn’t a movie I would recommend any younger viewers watching as alothough the gore and violence is toned down a bit in this movie unlike in the book where it’s more brutal , it still has a few scenes like the scenes with blood in the balloons and in the sink and a few other scenes that would be deemed inappropriate for younger viewers.
 A lot of the scares for me came from my imagination, as a lot of violent scenes are off screen but the violence on the children is still implied.
-It is also quite a long movie as it is in 2 parts and is 3 hours long, which does feel a little stretched out a bit during the second part of the movie, but overall is a great movie to watch and especially if like me you are planning to see the latest IT movie this year.
+It is also quite a long movie as it is in 2 parts and is 3 hours long, which does feel a little stretched out a bit during the second part of the movie which isnt as good as the first part of the mini series and even though it is a bit cheesy at times, its still a great movie to watch and especially if like me you are planning to see the latest IT movie this year.

 Annie is author Paul Shelton’s, biggest fan and after Paul is badly injured after being in a serious car crash, Annie takes him in and nurses him back to health but Annie isn’t was she appears to be, at first glance she appears kind and caring but later reveals herself to be a truly terrifying woman , a true psychopath, tormenting Paul and demanding he bring back her beloved character, misery, back from the dead as Paul has killed off that character in his latest book.
 Kathy bates does a superb job as the villain, and it’s clear to see why she won the oscar for the role of a deranged and dangerous woman.
 She has so much intensity in her eyes as she turns from a good and caring nurse to a twisted woman hell bent on getting exactly what she wants.
 You won’t be able to stop watching this game of cat and mouse, without wondering which one of them is gonna make it out alive.